codio/site/source/docs/education/classes/index.html.md

 full_width: true
 ---

-A class is a collection of students.
-A class is also assigned a course.
-Once you have defined a class, you are ready to assign modules to students.
+A class is a collection of students, to which you assign a course.
+You will then assign modules from within the course to your students.

 ##Student vs. Teacher views
 Both teachers and students are able to access the classes list but the information you see will be different depending on whether you are a student or a teacher.

 ##Class Listings
 The main classes screen shows a complete listing of all classes belonging to any  organizations you are a member of.